picqer/shopware6-plugin/README.md

 3. Fill out the general configuration information:
     + Subdomain: is the prefix of your domain name.
 If your log on to 'my-shop.picqer.com', then fill in 'my-shop'.
     + Connection Key: can be found in Picqer > Settings > Webshops > Shopware shop.
 Copy and paste this field.
+    + Debug: Only enable when the plugin is not working, this will log errors in the communication with Picqer.

 Orders will now be pushed to Picqer immediately.